OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:50

-The master of that servant will come on a day when he does not expect him and at an hour he is not aware of.
+The master of that servant will arrive on a day when he is not expected and at an hour of which he is unaware.

 ## Matthew 24:51